 - At night, brightness should be dimmed and the dark mode is a perfect choice.

-So, what about dark mode designs?
+So, what about dark mode designs for iPhone mobile apps?
 In general, your color choice will rest upon three main considerations:

 - Accessibility and readability of the content.

 After all, your product or website design should maintain its original look after getting the dark theme.
 How can this be achieved?
 Here are some tips that I gathered from our design team: